How to scrape Google Search with Python (Step-by-step guide)

 Step 3: Write a Python script to consume the SOAX SERP API

-The API endpoint for SOAX SERP API is https://scraping.soax.com/v2/serp/google?q= where q is the query parameter.
-There are more parameters you can use to refine the query.
-For now, let's stick with this.
-Here's a Python script to use the API:
+where q is the query parameter.
+You can refine the query with additional parameters, but for now, let’s stick with this basic example.
+Here’s a Python script to use the API:

 import requests

-SOAX_API_KEY = "YOUR API KEY"
+SOAX_API_KEY = "YOUR_API_KEY"

 SEARCH_QUERY = "how to scrape google serp"